software-verificable-202010/calendar-part-5-cefunck/README.md

 ### How to run it

   - Clone the project.
-  - Open the project with Visual Studio 2017 (or newer) and .NET Framework 4.6.1 (or newer).
+  - Open the project with Visual Studio 2017 **(if you use another Visual Studio, AxoCover will not work)** and .NET Framework 4.6.1
   - Run the proyect
   - **Login with usuario1 or usuario2 as username.**
   - **Close calendar to logout.**